xiaxueyi00-eng/cart253/mod jam/process/template-p5-project/ideas.md

 1: A frog can change color.
-- When the frog eats the fly, the body changes color it might turn into an excited yellow..
+- When the frog eats the fly, the body changes color it might turn into an excited yellow.

 2: Frog will wear the hat.
 - When the frog gets the highest score, the frog will wear a cute hat in a different style.